Layr-Labs/eigensdk-go/task-manager/README.md

 ### Task Manager interface

-A Task Manager abstracts the on-chain `TaskManager` binding, letting the SDK to create tasks, submit responses and raise challenges through a `TaskManager` interface without worrying to specific implementation details.
+A Task Manager abstracts communication with the `TaskManager` contract, letting the SDK create tasks, submit responses, and raise challenges through a `TaskManager` interface without worrying about specific implementation details.

 Implementing the [`TaskManager`] interface requires that your on-chain contract expose some specific Solidity types and functions and provide some specific parameters.
 Our SDK will wire up all the rest; you need to supply your generic `Input`/`Output`, the task manager contract and ABI, a transaction manager and an ethereum client.
 You can refer to [this contract](https://github.com/Layr-Labs/eigensdk-go/blob/v2-dev-2/examples/incredible-squaring/contracts/src/IIncredibleSquaringTaskManager.sol) as an example.